Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Findings

 \begin{quote} \textit{``Well, I mean, you know, the challenges are, you know, unless you can have all that right beside your chair, or your bed, or, you know, so… you gotta record that stuff, like, morning, noon, and night.
 So you constantly happen to move the stuff with you, or… or go to, you know, whatever room it’s in to do it all.
 And like I said, if you’re not feeling good, and you’re not… you know, getting up and down is very painful at first.
 You just don’t want to get up and go do that.''} (PP1) \end{quote}

-Our analysis identified that the difficulties of self-care at home are often compounded by persistent physical symptoms, such as severe muscle soreness, which directly affect patients' ability to carry out required routines.
-Three participants described how sore muscles made it difficult to move, get out of bed, or even reposition themselves, yet post-surgery care frequently demands mobility for activities such as wound inspection, drain maintenance, and self-measurement.
+Our analysis identified that self-care is obstructed by the specific somatic reality of post-GI surgery, where severe core muscle soreness physically prevents the movements required to inspect wounds or manage drains.
+Three patient participants described how sore muscles made it difficult to move, get out of bed, or even reposition themselves, yet post-surgery care frequently demands mobility for activities such as wound inspection, drain maintenance, and self-measurement.
 The expectation to perform these tasks often conflicts with the lived experience of acute postoperative pain, fatigue, and limited mobility.
 Despite this, provider training during discharge rarely addresses how to manage care in the presence of these symptoms.
 This oversight means that patients are often unprepared for the reality of managing their care while symptomatic.
 For example, while still in pain, a patient may interpret discomfort as a signal to rest, which can discourage them from performing tasks such as changing dressings or recording vital signs.

-Education typically focuses on the procedures themselves, not on the adaptations required when patients are experiencing significant discomfort or restricted movement.
+Discharge education typically focuses on the mechanics of the procedure, neglecting the contextual strategies needed to perform these tasks while managing acute abdominal pain and restricted torso mobility due to GI surgery.
 The lack of guidance on how to adapt care routines when experiencing symptoms reduces patients’ confidence and increases their anxiety about self-management.
-When PP2 was told at discharge that the next clinic visit would be in a month, he was worried about handling problems on his own, which suggests he was not ready for home self-care.
+When PP2 was told at discharge that the next clinic visit would be in a month, he was worried about handling problems on his own and was not ready for home self-care.
 In contrast, PP1 had previous surgical experience and took steps to prepare her home environment before discharge.
 For example, she installed a grab bar in the bathroom and modified her bed, which increased her confidence and made it easier to manage post-discharge routines.

-\begin{quote} \textit{``When I was discharged, it was like, well, we'll see you, like, in a month.
-You know, the surgeon, and the surgeon was, like, super high confident, like, yep, we'll see you in a month.
+\begin{quote} \textit{``When I was discharged, it was like, we'll see you in a month.
+The surgeon, and the surgeon was, like, super high confident, like, yep, we'll see you in a month.
 And I remember at the time, I was like, that seems like a long time from now...
 You know, there felt like there needed to be some things to check inter, you know, in between the time, and meeting back with them.''} (PP2) \end{quote}

 The inadequacy of preparation leads to a large proportion of patients ending up requiring unplanned home health nursing, skilled nursing facilities, or other forms of professional support, especially when the complexity or frequency of care exceeds what families can manage.
 Previous studies have reported that discharge instructions often lack personalized information to support effective patient care at home.
 Our findings indicate that addressing challenges in post-discharge care requires more than revising written instructions.
 Discharge preparation for self-care is vital to closing the gap between hospital and home.